AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

   * [Supported tags](#supported_tags)
 * [Text Formatting](#text_formatting)

+##Overview

-To simplify the creation of chart AnyChart provides "AnyChart Themes" technique.
-Chart themes is a named preset for any visual settings.
+To simplify visual adjustment of charts AnyChart provides "AnyChart Themes" technique.
+Chart themes is a named preset for some of the chart settings.

 In this tutorial we will explain what themes can be used for and how they can be used.

-Themes Explained
+###Themes Explained

 The main idea of themes is to segregate chart settings and data section for easy changing and/or reuse in another charts that should look the same way.

-For example you can create a them that defines that chart should be of column type, has a certain title, certain axes titles and scales.
+AnyChart provides two default themes and one of them ......

 This type of chart will be widely used on your site, so you just store it in some js file and when you need such chart you just specify what them should be used - you don't need to configure chart again an copy-paste settings from one place to another.

 Another example of themes use - you can create several themes that configure different chart look (colors, border, etc.), store them in a single file and then you can choose how chart should look like (depending on users choice, for example).

-##How to create theme
+##Create Theme

-The best way to create a theme is first to
+The best way to create a theme is to create variable with settings in JSON format.

 create a desired chart, then choose what parts of its settings should be included into template and then - move them there.